-- In Microsoft Outlook, click the File tab and click Options.
+- In Outlook, select the File tab and select Options.

-- In the Outlook Options dialog box, click Calendar.
+- In the Outlook Options dialog box, select Calendar.

 - In the Work time area, adjust the settings for Start time and End time and your selections for days of the Work week.